Ph.D., Psychology, University of St Andrews

 Batres, C., & Perrett, D.I.
 (2016).
 Early menarche is associated with preference for masculine male faces and younger preferred age to have a first child.
 Evolutionary Psychology.

 Batres, C., Re, D.E., & Perrett, D.I.
 (2015) Influence of perceived height, masculinity, and age on each other and on perceptions of dominance in male faces.
 Perception.

 Batres, C., & Perrett, D.I.
 (2014).
 The influence of the digital divide on face preferences in El Salvador: people without internet access prefer more feminine men, more masculine women, and women with higher adiposity.
 PLoS ONE.

 An introduction to how evolution has shaped many different traits and behaviors.
 This course will focus on natural and sexual selection, with a greater emphasis on aspects of human behavior.
 Specific topics covered will include adaptive solutions to survival (e.g., emotions of fear, disgust) and mating (e.g., partner preferences, jealousy).

-Experimental Design and Statistics
+Design and Statistics

 This course will familiarize students with the research methods and statistical procedures used in psychology.
 In the lecture, we will focus primarily on the description, analysis, and interpretation of data.
 In the lab, we will examine what methods are best suited for answering which research questions and deploy these methods to answer questions.
 When you complete this course, you should have the knowledge to think critically about the results of research you encounter in your everyday life and the skills to perform scientific studies of your own.

-Face Perception with Lab
+Face Perception with a Laboratory

 An introduction to the study of face perception.
 This course focuses on the processes which are involved in the perception and recognition of human faces.
 Specific topics covered include how facial traits influence judgments and the variability in face processing abilities.